 What’s included in the trip cost?

-For the 9 day trip: the price includes pre-trip communication & guidance, Punta Arenas airport transfer (departure only), a two-day chartered whale and glacier-watching boat excursion (with open bar) to remote Tierra del Fuego, all hotels & refugios, all meals/snacks, entry fees, permits, transportation, drivers, experienced guides & logistics team, guided runs/hikes and a Rogue Expeditions shirt.
+The price includes pre-trip communication & guidance, Punta Arenas airport transfer (departure only), a two-day chartered whale and glacier-watching boat excursion (with open bar) to remote Tierra del Fuego, all hotels & refugios, all meals/snacks, entry fees, permits, transportation, drivers, experienced guides & logistics team, guided runs/hikes and a Rogue Expeditions shirt.

 In short, just about everything is covered from the moment you land until the moment you leave!